-Give your pre-loved gear a new lease of life by donating to charities that make a difference.
-Here’s where to go to make a donation in Singapore!
+Give your pre-loved gear a new lease of life in 2024 by donating to charities that make a difference.
+Here’s where you can make food, toys, books, and clothes donations in Singapore!

-If you’re taking a page out of Marie Kondo’s book and releasing all the things that no longer bring you joy – clothes that don’t fit, old electronic items, unwanted gifts, faded t-shirts, and the neverending pile of toys – then why not consider finding your pre-loved items a new home instead of flinging it all out in the trash (especially as some of these cant be recycled)?
-If you’re wondering where to make a donation in Singapore, then begin by deciding which items you’d like to donate before scrolling through our list of awesome businesses, apps and charities in Singapore that accept donations.
+Looking for places that accept clothes donations in Singapore?
+If you’re taking a page out of Marie Kondo’s book and releasing all the things that no longer bring you joy – clothes that don’t fit, old electronic items, unwanted gifts, faded t-shirts, and the never-ending pile of toys – then why not consider finding your pre-loved items a new home instead of flinging it all out in the trash (especially as some of these can’t be recycled)?
+If you’re wondering where to make a donation in Singapore, then begin by deciding which items you’d like to donate before scrolling through our list of awesome businesses, apps and charities in Singapore that accept clothing donations and other items.
 While our list is by no means exhaustive, it’s certainly a good enough list to get you started.
 Tip: Before making your donation, check the website of your charity organisation or business of choice to determine what items they’re looking for – this will actually fill a need and avoid wastage.

 Jump to: